 Noodles

-A refined slurp cools ramen or soba and signals enjoyment.
+A healthy slurp not only cools ramen, udon, or soba but it also signals enjoyment.
 However, loud gulping or chatting with full cheeks is still impolite.

 Communal Hotpots (Nabe)

-Replace the pot lid after serving yourself, and avoid fishing for favourites—take what is on top.
+After serving yourself, replace the pot’s lid, and avoid fishing for favourites; instead take what is on top.

 Drinking Rituals & Paying the Bill